 What Are The Common Mistakes Detrimental To A DUI Case?

 One of the things that people do, which is a mistake, is they go right into court and plead guilty.
 Another mistake is not requesting the DMV hearing.
-Another mistake is to look for a lawyer based on price.
+And yet another mistake is to look for a lawyer based on price.
 You get what you pay for; and if you are paying a very small amount for a lawyer, that lawyer is in business for the money instead of for his client.
 DUIs take a lot of time, and the attorney is fighting for you.
-If you’re paying a small amount to a lawyer, that’s a mistake, and you really need to find someone obviously who you can afford and is qualified.
+If you’re paying a small amount to a lawyer, that’s a mistake, and you really need to find someone who you can afford, but is also qualified.